Click on any name to read a short biography.Joseph W. Craft III

 Brian L. Cantrell has been Senior Vice President and Chief Financial Officer since October 2003.
 Mr. Cantrell also serves as Senior Vice President and Chief Financial Officer of AGP, the general partner of AHGP.
 Prior to his current position, Mr. Cantrell was President of AFN Communications, LLC from November 2001 to October 2003 where he had previously served as Executive Vice President and Chief Financial Officer after joining AFN in September 2000.
 Mr. Cantrell’s previous positions include Chief Financial Officer, Treasurer and Director with Brighton Energy, LLC from August 1997 to September 2000; Vice President—Finance of KCS Medallion Resources, Inc.; and Vice President—Finance, Secretary and Treasurer of Intercoast Oil and Gas Company.
 Mr. Cantrell is a Certified Public Accountant and holds a Masters of Accountancy and Bachelor of Accountancy from the University of Oklahoma.

 R. Eberley Davis has been Senior Vice President, General Counsel and Secretary since February 2007.
 Mr. Davis also serves as Senior Vice President, General Counsel and Secretary of AGP, the general partner of AHGP.
-Mr. Davis has over 25 years experience in the coal and energy industries.
 From 2003 to February 2007, Mr. Davis practiced law in the Lexington, Kentucky office of Stoll Keenon Ogden PLLC.
 Prior to joining Stoll Keenon Ogden, Mr. Davis was Vice President, General Counsel and Secretary of Massey Energy Company for one year.
 Mr. Davis also served in various positions, including Vice President and General Counsel, for Lodestar Energy, Inc. from 1993 to 2002.
 Mr. Davis is an alumnus of the University of Kentucky, where he received a Bachelor of Arts degree in Economics and his Juris Doctorate degree.
 He also holds a Masters of Business Administration degree from the University of Kentucky.
-Mr. Davis is a Trustee of the Energy and Mineral Law Foundation, and a member of the American, Kentucky and Fayette County Bar Associations.
+Mr. Davis is a Trustee of the Energy and Mineral Law Foundation, and a member of the American and Kentucky Bar Associations.

 Robert G. Sachse has been Executive Vice President since August 2000.
 Effective November 1, 2006, Mr. Sachse assumed responsibility for our coal marketing, sales and transportation functions.
 Mr. Sachse was also Vice Chairman of our managing general partner from August 2000 to January 2007.
 Mr. Sachse was Executive Vice President and Chief Operating Officer of MAPCO Inc. from 1996 to 1998 when MAPCO merged with The Williams Companies.
 Following the merger, Mr. Sachse had a two year non-compete consulting agreement with The Williams Companies.
 Mr. Sachse held various positions while with MAPCO Coal Inc. from 1982 to 1991, and was promoted to President of MAPCO Natural Gas Liquids in 1992.
 Mr. Sachse holds a Bachelor of Science degree in Business Administration from Trinity University and a Juris Doctorate degree from the University of Tulsa.